gyuszix/MLOps-ELK-Setup-Lab2/README.md

 The goal was to pipe model training logs into Elasticsearch and make them visible in Kibana.

 THERE WAS NO REQUIREMENT TO USE A GITHUB REPO BEFORE SO I UPLOADED THIS TO GITHUB AFTER THE REQUEST WAS MADE.
+I excluded elasticsearch, kibana and logistash files from the repo.

 ### What I did
 - Set up Elasticsearch, Logstash, and Kibana inside the same folder so everything’s self-contained.